google/WebFundamentals/src/content/en/updates/posts/2016/03/mse-sourcebuffer.markdown

 sourceBuffer.mode = 'sequence';
 {% endhighlight %}

-Being able to set the `mode` value to _sequence_ is useful because it ensures continuous media playback, no matter if the media segment timestamps were discontinuous — for example, if there were problems with video [muxing](https://en.wikipedia.org/wiki/Multiplexing), or if (for whatever reason) discontinuous segments are appended.
+Being able to set the `mode` value to _sequence_ ensures continuous media playback, no matter if the media segment timestamps were discontinuous — for example, if there were problems with video [muxing](https://en.wikipedia.org/wiki/Multiplexing), or if (for whatever reason) discontinuous segments are appended.
 It is possible for an app to polyfill with [`timestampOffset`](https://developer.mozilla.org/en-US/docs/Web/API/SourceBuffer/timestampOffset)) to ensure continuous playback, if correct stream metadata is available, but _sequence_ mode makes the process simpler and less error prone.

-## MSE sequence AppendMode demo

-## MSE apps & demos
+## MSE Apps and Demos
 These show MSE in action, though without `SourceBuffer.mode` manipulation:
 * [Media Source API](https://simpl.info/mse)
 * [Shaka Player](https://shaka-player-demo.appspot.com): video player demo that uses MSE to implement [DASH](http://www.streamingmedia.com/Articles/Editorial/What-Is-.../What-is-MPEG-DASH-79041.aspx) with the [Shaka](https://g.co/shakainfo) JavaScript library